miguelbogota/seasons-in-the-sun/README.md

 asset caching.
 When a player opens the game, all assets must be downloaded from the server, which can be time-consuming and far from an ideal player experience.

-To address this issue, players can download an executable file, which comes preloaded with all necessary assets and serving them to the web game, eliminating the need for repeated downloads from the server.
+To address this issue, players can download an executable file (Built with Electron.js), which comes preloaded with all necessary assets and serving them to the web game, eliminating the need for repeated downloads from the server.
 Players can enjoy uninterrupted gameplay with the assurance that their experience won't be hampered by asset loading times.
 This also allows players to play the game offline and mod the assets of the game.
 This will only be available for computers, not mobile devices.

 ## Mechanics